 The documentation you are viewing is for an older version of this component.

-Switch to the latest (v5) version.
+Switch to the latest (v6) version.

 Authentication is the process by which an identity is presented to the application.
 It ensures that the entity making the request has the proper credentials to access the API.

-Dotkernel API identities are delivered to the application from the client through the Authorization
+Dotkernel API identities are delivered to the application from the client through the Authorization request.

 If it is present, the application tries to find and assign the identity to the application.
 If it is not presented,

-identity, represented by an instance of the class
+Dotkernel API assigns a default guest identity, represented by an instance of the class

-Authentication in Dotkernel API is built around the mezzio/mezzio-authentication-oauth2
+Authentication in Dotkernel API is built around the mezzio/mezzio-authentication-oauth2 component and is already

 configured out of the box.
 But if you want to dig more, the configuration is stored in

-under the authentication
+config/autoload/local.php under the authentication key.

 You can check the mezzio/mezzio-authentication-oauth2 configuration part for more info.